Tabrnicus/Switch-CFW-Guide/docs/guide/differences.md

 Visually speaking, the interface will look the same.
 There are some differences, like the [album applet](#album-applet), described below.

+## Applications

+Applications, like games, should run the same, as you'd expect.
+With the CFW you're able to enable overlays to apply cheats, for example.
+[More about how to do that here](switch-cheats.md).

 ## Album Applet

 You'll notice that when you try to access the Photo Album, you'll get a different interface.
 This is how you run **applet versions** of homebrew applications, and it replaces the function of the album.